bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Now let's talk about the algo.
 Quick reminder about for loops - in every iteration, if some condition is true, then it executes the body and then increments some variable.
 It also has a internal variable called `labelset` - which contains the list of labels for this for loop.

 So, what happens when for loop executes the body?
 The body runs each statement one-by-one.
 If any of the statements return *abrupt completion*, then it skips the rest of the statements and returns the same abrupt completion.
 Else, it returns normal completion.
-Then for-loop looks at body's completion record and decides whether to continue with the rest of the iteration.
+After body is executed, for-loop looks at its completion record and decides whether to continue with the rest of the iteration.

 * If completion record is `normal`, then continue as is.
 * If completion record is `throw`, then stop and return same record.